Reinforcement learning-based statistical search strategy for an axion model from flavor: Comparison with traditional methods

 In practice, optimization of couplings $y_{ij}$ must also be performed, so the efficiency of the search by RL has a very large impact.
 Note that the SLSQP method is also used in our RL algorithm, and sufficiently fast optimization of $\eta$ has been performed.

 We show the distribution for all terminal states in Fig. \ref{fig:intrinsic_value}.
 In addition, the distribution of the top 10 models with the highest intrinsic value is also shown to compare with an aligned number of terminal states at each energy scale.
-In these, terminal states have high intrinsic values around $M=10^{14}, 10^{15}\,\GeV$.
+In Fig. \ref{fig:intrinsic_value}, the quartile ranges are represented by boxes, and the orange lines represent the medians.
+The upper and lower ends of the error bars refer to the maximum and minimum intrinsic values of the models, respectively.
+Taking into account all terminal states, there is no significant difference in the median and interquartile range of intrinsic values for each energy scale.
+This suggests that the training of the agents is not biased at each scale and stable learning is realized.
+In fact, the behavior of the loss function and rewards also showed no occurrence of overfitting.